Douglas Forrester: 2002 U.S. Senate election

-2005 Race for Governor
+2005 gubernatorial election

 According to the Associated Press, Forrester was being asked to run for governor in autumn 2004.
 He initially decided to take care of his daughter Briana, who had suffered a brain hemorrhage and been diagnosed with cancer.
 That November, however, she encouraged him to run.
 (As of April 2005, her cancer is in remission).

 On November 23, 2004, Forrester formally announced his gubernatorial candidacy at Washington Crossing State Park.
 He announced that he would not accept public funding for his campaign.
 His primary competitor in the primaries was Bret Schundler, a former gubernatorial candidate and former Mayor of Jersey City, New Jersey.
 After vote counting problems in Bergen County, a swing county in the primary election, Forrester broke even as planned with Schundler, giving him a 36-31 percent statewide victory over Schundler, setting Forrester up for his race against Democratic Party candidate and US Senator Jon Corzine.

 New Jersey law has prohibited insurance companies, or people with a majority interest in one, from making political donations.
 Forrester's campaign was substantially funded by donations from himself, leading to claims that Forrester violated these regulations.
 Forrester contended that because Heartland Insurance had been incorporated in Washington, D.C., it was not covered by the restrictions.
 Acting Banking and Insurance Commissioner Donald Bryan, who had been reappointed by Democratic Governor Jim McGreevey, issued an opinion in August 2005 stating that Forrester had not broken the law.

 On November 8, Forrester was defeated by Sen. Jon Corzine 53.5-43 percent.